 Beginning with MLK Day, 10 free days at 2,000+ National Parks, public lands sites in 2017

-The National Park Service turns 100 years old in 2016 and beginning with Martin Luther King, Jr. Day, January 18, there will be “16 *free entrance days” to more than 2,000 National Parks, national forests, national wildlife refuges, and other federal lands will offer free admittance to everyone.
+Kicking off its second century, the National Park Services opens its doors free on Martin Luther King, Jr. Day, January 16.
+All together there will be 10 *free entrance days to more than 2,000 National Parks, national forests, national wildlife refuges, and other federal lands.

 America’s “national parks, wildlife refuges, forests and other public lands offer every American a place to get outdoors, learn about our nation’s history and culture, and restore our spirits.”
 By providing free admission, all Americans can visit and enjoy these extraordinary treasures that belong to all of us.